autumnai/leaf/README.md

 We believe strongly in machine intelligence and think that it will have a major impact on future innovations, products and our society.
 At Autumn, we experienced a lack of common and well engineered tools for machine learning and therefore started to create a modular toolbox for machine learning in Rust.
-We hope, that with making our work open source, we will speed-up research and development of production-ready applications and make their work easier as well.
+We hope that by making our work open source, we will speed-up research and development of production-ready applications and make their work easier as well.

 #### _Who is Autumn?_